486ben/CMPM147-P1/README.md

 <h4>Question: What is the effect you're trying to achieve?
 Did you achieve that effect?
 If not, what was the difficulty/limitation with tools, and what did you end up doing?
 (This last bit might be more relevant with later, more complex assignments.) </h4>

+Because I love the star war movie and I want to create a speech that before the battle of Jakku.
+(You can also understand as the mission report and a speech).
+This report can lead the player(reader) to full fill or integration into the moment of battle.
+I think my mission report achieve that effect and will bring people know more about the star war.

 Creator: ZhiBin Huang
 Date: 06/23/2022